Scrim (material): Reinforcement material

-Scrim is also an item that utilizes plies of tissue reinforced with a layer of nylon (much like fishing line or heavy duty monofilament) or cotton thread.
-2-ply tissue 1-ply scrim the layer of scrim is not counted in the ply count.
-2/1 would be a 2-ply scrim.
+Scrim is also an item that utilizes plies of tissue reinforced with a layer of nylon (much like a fishing line or heavy-duty mono-filament) or cotton thread.
+The layer of scrim is not counted in the ply count.

-Scrim is a glass fibre (previously burlap) open-mesh tape used to cover joints in plasterboard/wall board prior to plastering.
-It prevents a crack appearing in the plaster finish at a later date.
+Scrim is a glass fiber (previously burlap) open-mesh tape used to cover joints in plasterboard/wall board before plastering.
+It prevents a crack from appearing in the plaster finish at a later date.
 The roll of tape may be plain or adhesive-coated to facilitate its installation.

 Scrim was handed out during World War II to tape windows, so that they should not cause hazardous shrapnel in case of bomb blasts.